xcart/xc5-manual/en/product_classes_and_attributes/product_variants.md

 ![]({{site.baseurl}}/attachments/7504786/7602670.png?effects=drop-shadow)

-For detailed information on how to configure product variants in X-Cart, see [Managing product variants](http://kb.x-cart.com#ManagingProductVariants).

 # Managing product variants

 To use product variants in your store, you will need to install the module **Product variants** by X-Cart team.
 For installation instructions, see {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.